- GW Home

 Bringing Credit to GW

-Assuming there is no duplication of coursework, a maximum of 24 credits may be awarded on the basis of work completed while enrolled in high school, including examinations such as AP/IB and collegiate credits taken while in high school.
+Assuming there is no duplication of coursework, a maximum of 24 credits may be awarded for AP/IB examinations.
+There is no limit to the number of credits that can be awarded for dual credit/college credit earned while enrolled in high school.

 Credit through Examination